 One of Colombia's most popular national parks, Tayrona grips the Caribbean coast in a jungly bear hug at the foot of the Sierra Nevada de Santa Marta.
 The park stretches along the coast from the Bahía de Taganga near Santa Marta to the mouth of the Río Piedras, 35km to the east, and covers some 12,000 hectares of land and 3000 hectares of sea.

 The scenery varies from sandy beaches along the coast in the north to rainforest at an altitude of 900m on the southern limits of the park.
-The extreme western part is arid, with light-brown hills and xerophytic plant species, such as cacti.
+The extreme western part is arid, with light-brown hills and xerophytic plant species such as cacti.
 The central and eastern parts of the park are wetter and more verdant, largely covered by rainforest.
-May and June and September to November are the wettest periods.
-At least 56 endangered species call the park home, but most stay out of sight, deep in the forest.
+May, June and September to November are the wettest periods.
+At least 56 endangered species call the park home, but most stay out of sight, deep within the forest.

-For many travelers (too many in high season), the park's biggest attraction is its beaches, which are set in deep bays and shaded with coconut palms.
-Vicious currents ensure most are not suitable for swimming, though you can swim and snorkel at a select few.
-Tayrona beaches are among the most picturesque on Colombia's coast.
-Some of the beaches are bordered by coral reefs, providing reasonable snorkeling and scuba-diving opportunities.
-Snorkeling gear is available for rental in the park if you don't bring your own from Santa Marta.
-Mosquito repellent is essential and be wary of snakes in the area – if you are bitten, Ecohabs keeps antivenin on hand, though most folks don't know it.
-Do not let them take you to Santa Marta!
+For many travelers the park's biggest attraction is its gorgeous beaches, which are set in deep bays, backed by mountains and shaded by coconut palms.
+However, vicious currents mean that most are not suitable for swimming, though you can take a dip and snorkel (with great care) at a select few.
+Look out for the red flags and never go in the water where you see them; many foolhardy swimmers drown each year.
+Snorkeling gear is available for rental in the park.
+Mosquito repellent is essential and be wary of snakes in the area.